 The Judging Standards Team is responsible for all judging standards, judging related issues, mechanics, criteria, and administration.
 It shall consist of the Judging Standards Chair, the judging team leaders, and other event workers as appointed by the CORSA Concours Chair.
-In conjunction with the Concours Chair, the Team's responsibilities are:
+The Team's responsibilities are:

-- To ensure judging consistency, the judges shall be assigned to judging units and teams, so that to the greatest practical degree, the same judge evaluates the same areas of all vehicles in an assigned class or classes. - Judges are prohibited from judging their own vehicles, or those of family members. - All committee members are empowered to enforce these rules.
+- To ensure judging consistency, the judges shall be assigned to judging units and teams, so that to the greatest practical degree, the same judge evaluates the same areas of all vehicles. - Judges are prohibited from judging their own vehicles, or those of family members. - All committee members are empowered to enforce these rules.